qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 #.
 Select the :guilabel:`Parks` layer in the list
 #.
 You can also choose whether to:

-   * |unchecked| :guilabel:`Use title for layer name`, showing the layer's title as defined on the server in the :guilabel:`Layers` panel instead of its :guilabel:`Name`
    * |checkbox| :guilabel:`Only request features overlapping the view extent`
    * :guilabel:`Change...` the layer's CRS to any other supported by the service
    * or build a query to specify particular features to retrieve from the service: